Earthquake Insurance

 Insurance agents will tell you it’s a common misconception that homeowners believe they’re covered against any damage to their home or contents, no matter what the cause of damage, so long as they pay their homeowner’s insurance premium.

 Hopefully this doesn’t come as a surprise to you, but insurance companies are “in it” to make money.
-Their goal is to insure as many homes as possible, and pay insurance claims on very few.
+Yep, their goal is to insure as many homes as possible, and pay insurance claims on very few of those homes.

-If a large earthquake strikes a particular city in which an insurer covered several thousand homes against earthquake damage, the insurer would be up a creek without a paddle!
-There’s a good chance they would not have collected enough premium dollars to pay for the claims.
+If a large earthquake strikes a particular city in which an insurance company covered several thousand homes against quake damage, the insurer would be up a creek without a paddle!
+There’s a good chance they would not have collected enough premium dollars to pay for all the insurance claims.

 Even though insurance seems like a rip-off to many of us, insurers are willing to completely rebuild your multi-hundred thousand dollar home for about $1,000 per year.
 A certain loser of a deal if they got caught in the situation described above.